Kilo59/csv2http/README.md

   - [ ] Nested fields - V1
 - [ ] Complete Docs - V1
   - [ ] `create_mockbin.csv` and `example.csv` to use in quickstart - Beta
+  - [ ] examples for using as library
 - [x] GH Actions CI (lint, test, etc.)
 - [ ] GH Actions CD (publish to pypi)